nickmmark/mapping-seattle-911/README.md

 ```

 ### Details
-I pull data from the Seattle Fire 911 API.
+* I pull data from the [Seattle Fire 911 API](https://data.seattle.gov/Public-Safety/Seattle-Real-Time-Fire-911-Calls/kzjm-xkqj) provided by the [Seattle Open Data Program](http://www.seattle.gov/tech/initiatives/open-data).
-I use the incident type '''Medical Response, 7 per rule''' to identify high acuity medical emergencies, of which OHCA is one particular subtype.
+* I use the incident type '''Medical Response, 7 per rule''' to identify high acuity medical emergencies, of which OHCA is one particular subtype.
+* I export the GPS coordinates of these events and load them into the [Google Maps Javascript API](https://developers.google.com/maps/documentation) where I display the events as a heatmap.
 ![incident type example](https://github.com/nickmmark/mapping-seattle-911/blob/master/figures/incident_type.png)

-# Code
-Uses the [Google Maps Javascript API](https://developers.google.com/maps/documentation) particularly the heatmap function.
+* The Google maps API makes it easy to zoom and translate on the map.
+You can adjust the color scheme, and the heatmap gradient, and

 ### Examples
 ![example image](https://github.com/nickmmark/mapping-seattle-911/blob/master/figures/screenshot.png)